isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 The field of performance is littered with myth and bogus folklore.
-My favorite aphorism, "If you're very good at software performance engineering you're only wrong about 95% of the time."
+Reality is often humbling, even to experts who have been known to quote: "If you're very good at software performance engineering, you're only wrong about 95% of the time."

 Modern hardware and optimizers defy naive assumptions; even experts are regularly surprised.